How to Make Date Syrup (Natural Date Sweetener)

 Can I use date syrup instead of sugar?

 Yes – I use date paste and date syrup in different ways instead of sugar.
-When using date syrup for baking, it’s recommended to use a 2/3:1 ratio of date syrup to sugar (i.e., 2/3 cup date syrup for every 1 cup sugar).
+When using date syrup for baking, it’s recommended to use a 2/3:1 ratio of date syrup to sugar (i.e., 2/3 cup of date syrup for every 1 cup of sugar).

 How much date syrup should I eat per day?

-Date syrup, while nutrient-dense, is still calorie-dense too and a sugar.
+Date syrup, while nutrient-dense, is still calorie-dense too, and a sugar.
 For that reason, I’d recommend eating no more than 2 1/2 Tbsp (or 7 tsp) per day.

 What can I do with date seeds?